rahulroy96/audio-transcribe-server/README.md

 * How to run: Run rails s

 # Implementation Details
-The Frontend calls the api with audio data.
-The audio data gets stored in S3 and an external call is amde to the Open AI transcription service.
-The s3 link along with the transcription receivec from the service is stored in the postgres DB.
-We also have endpoints defined for  getting all the recordings, get particuler recording, delete a recording and also to update the recordings.
-Rails active storage is used for attaching the audio file to theAudioRecordings model.
+The Frontend calls the API with audio data.
+The audio data gets stored in S3 and an external call is made to the Open AI transcription service.
+The s3 link along with the transcription received from the service is stored in the Postgres DB.
+We also have endpoints defined for getting all the recordings, getting particular recordings, deleting a recording, and also to update the recordings.
+Rails active storage is used for attaching the audio file to the AudioRecording model.
 The will_paginate package is used to paginate the response while fetching the list of recordings from db.

 ## Architecture